bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Everything is working as expected.

-Now I\'ll add the video.
+Now I&apos;ll add the video.

 ![](images2/media/image84.png){width="6.0in"
 height="3.1173075240594925in"}